-After completing Year 9 Mathematics, students will continue to build on this knowledge in Year 10 Mathematics General.
-To transition into Pre-Mathematical Methods in Year 10 from this subject additional entry requirements will need to be met.
+After completing Year 9 General Mathematics, students will continue to build on this knowledge in Year 10 General Mathematics.
+To transition into Year 10 Pre-Mathematical Methods from this subject, additional entry requirements will need to be met.

 Mathematics - Magis